thimotei/legacy_ct_modelling/README.md

 ### Folder structure

-This repository follows the structure of an R package, with functions defined in `R` folder and stan model code defined in `stan`.
+This repository follows the structure of an R package, with functions defined in `R` folder, study data in `data`, and stan model code defined in `stan`.
 Data loading and main analysis scripts are in `scripts`.

-### Key files
+### Key script files

-To reproduce the analysis in the accompanying paper, run the following script files:
+To reproduce the main analysis in the accompanying paper, use the following script files:

 > `scripts/setup.R` - Load and visualise data, and define design matrix and adjustment model for swab type and the gene target

-> `scripts/setup.R` - Load and visualise data, and define design matrix and adjustment model for swab type and the gene target

-## Reproducibility

-- Packages and development environment
-- Data
-- Scripts to run
+> `scripts/figure_1.R` - Generate schematic of model structure

+> `scripts/figure_2.R` - Plot summary of data

+> `scripts/figure_3.R` - Fit model and plot estimates of Ct dynamics and effect sizes for different covariates.
+Supplementary models variants are defined in `scripts/figure_3_[VARIANT].R`.

+> `scripts/figure_4.R` - Fit model and plot estimates of incubation period against Ct growth dynamics for different covariates.
+Supplementary model variants are defined in `scripts/figure_4_[VARIANT].R`.

+### Dependencies

+Required libraries are listed in the script files.
+In particular, the inference framework requires [cmdstanr](https://mc-stan.org/cmdstanr/) to be installed, which in turn requires a suitable C++ toolchain.